n-ce/ytify/README.md

 ```
 ## Getting Started 🖼
 To use ytify, simply navigate to our website, paste a youtube link, and press play!
+Take a look at some Screenshots here ->
 <p align="center">
   <img src="Assets/Screenshots/landscape_dark-mode.avif" width="45%">
   <img src="Assets/Screenshots/landscape_light-mode.avif" width="45%">